 In addition to her work at Apparatus, she is a Legislative and Advocacy Fellow with the Sierra Club North Star Chapter and a past director of the Initiative on Governance of Emerging Technological Systems at the Humphrey School of Public Affairs.

-Featured on The Discovery Channel's “National Geographic Today,” she brings decades of leadership experience indoors, to conferences and offices, working with teams and leaders, helping us recognize that leadership and communication doesn't have to be so complicated.
+Featured on The Discovery Channel's “National Geographic Today,” she brings decades of leadership experience indoors, to conferences and offices, working with teams and leaders, helping us recognize that leadership and teamwork doesn't have to be so complicated.
 With remarkable parallels to the work world, Chris shares hilarious stories from her sled dog team with their quirky personalities and from guiding whitewater trips, where successfully navigating obstacles (mostly) is part of the journey.

-She sits on the board of the University of Minnesota's Raptor Center, is a Wilderness First Responder and a graduate of NOLS (National Outdoor Leadership School).
+She sat on the board of the University of Minnesota's Raptor Center for 9 years, is a certified Wilderness First Responder and a graduate of NOLS (National Outdoor Leadership School).
 She holds a bachelor's degree in recreation and social work from George Williams College, where she recently received the Distinguished Alumnae Award.
 She is a poet and shares her writing through various Wild Institute newsletters.
 Chris challenges and inspires organizations and individuals toward Wild leadership, compassionate presence, and daring authenticity.

 Susan Klapel is currently a Special Consultant to the Commissioner of Health and Human Service at the Mille Lacs Band of Ojibwe.
 Twenty years ago she started working as a conservation officer for the Mille Lacs Band.
 Eventually she was appointed to the Commissioner of Natural Resources for Mille Lacs Band.
 Being the first woman to hold this position was challenging enough, but adding concerns about pipelines, mining and declining walleye populations on Minnesota's premier fishing lake Mille Lacs, it was a struggle.
 Since then she has worked for the Chief Executive as the Deputy Assistant and to her current position in Health and Human services.
 Susan currently sits on the Woodland National Bank Board of Directors and was elected secretary for the Great Lakes Indian Fish and Wildlife Commission during her appointment to the Board of Commissioners.